notaryproject/notation/specs/commandline/blob.md

 Use `notation blob` command to sign, verify, and inspect signatures associated with arbitrary blobs.
 Notation can sign and verify any arbitrary bag of bits like zip files, documents, executables, etc. When a user signs a blob, `notation` produces a detached signature, which the user can transport/distribute using any medium that the user prefers along with the original blob.
 On the verification side, Notation can verify the blob's signature and assert that the blob has not been tampered with during its transmission.

-Users can use `notation blob policy` command to manage trust policies for signed blob verification.
+Users can use `notation blob policy` command to manage trust policies for verifying a blob signature.
 The `notation blob policy` command provides a user-friendly way to manage trust policies for signed blobs.
 It allows users to show trust policy configuration, import/export a trust policy configuration file from/to a JSON file.
 For more details, see [blob trust policy specification and examples](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#blob-trust-policy).

-User can refer to the below trust policy configuration sample `trustpolicy.blob.json` that is applicable for verifying signed arbitrary blobs using `notation blob verify` command.
-In this sample, there are three policies configured for different requirements:
+The sample trust policy file (`trustpolicy.blob.json`) for verifying signed blobs is shown below.
+This sample trust policy file, contains three different statements for different usecases:

 - The Policy named "wabbit-networks-policy" is for verifying blob artifacts signed by Wabbit Networks.
 - Policy named "skip-verification-policy" is for skipping verification on blob artifacts.
-- Policy "wildcard-verification-policy" is for auditing verification results when user wants to apply a wildcard policy by not providing `--policy-name` argument in `notation blob verify` command.
+- Policy "global-verification-policy" is for auditing verification results when user does not provide `--policy-name` argument in `notation blob verify` command.

 ```jsonc
 {